arangodb/docs/3.6/smartjoins.md

 When doing joins in an ArangoDB cluster, data has to be exchanged between different servers.
 Joins between different collections in a cluster normally require roundtrips between the shards of these collections for fetching the data.
-Requests are routed through an extra coordinator hop.
+Requests are routed through an extra Coordinator hop.

-For example, with two collections *c1* and *c2* with 4 shards each, the coordinator will initially contact the 4 shards of *c1*.
+For example, with two collections *c1* and *c2* with 4 shards each, the Coordinator will initially contact the 4 shards of *c1*.
 In order to perform the join, the DB-Server nodes which manage the actual data of *c1* need to pull the data from the other collection, *c2*.
-This causes extra roundtrips via the coordinator, which will then pull the data for *c2* from the responsible shards:
+This causes extra roundtrips via the Coordinator, which will then pull the data for *c2* from the responsible shards:

     arangosh> db._explain("FOR doc1 IN c1 FOR doc2 IN c2 FILTER doc1._key == doc2._key RETURN doc1");